icapeli/Restaurant_Sector_2022_LSTM/README.md

 # PREDICTING RESTAURANT EQUITY PRICES USING AN LSTM
 The COVID-19 pandemic has changed the landscape of the restaurant industry.
 This repository contains a model intended to predict restaurant equity prices for the remainder of the year 2022.
 Using  projected COVID-19 deaths as an exogenous variable, I use an LSTM to predict future prices.
 Although the model is limited by the inherent diffculty of predicting COVID deaths, the results were solid.
-The top 3 best perfomers were**worse** .
+The top 3 best perfomers were**Cracker Barrel, Papa John's, and Dominos** .
 The worst 3 performers were **worse**
 # SUMMARY
 # BUSINESS UNDERSTANDING
 Currently, the market is in a period of uncertainty.
 Interest rate hikes, supply chain questions, international conflicts, and a still unrelenting but increasingly silent pandemic hover over the marketplace.
 For any investors looking to save on fees and do their own trading, these problems making profitable trading a daunting task.
 The restaurant industry, in particular, is vulnerable to so many of those issues.